 I started this Sinclair BASIC game around 25 years ago using a Spectrum +2 and a C15 cassette tape.
 I wrote the bulk of it during a couple of weeks of late nights in February 2019, using Fuse for macOS in 48K mode with a Recreated ZX Spectrum bluetooth keyboard for the authentic keyword typing experience.
 The tool listbasic from fuse-utils was invaluable for allowing code review on a decent resolution screen.

-Artillery by Kirk Crawford on a Macintosh Classic for the original inspiration
+Artillery by Kirk Crawford on a black and white screen Macintosh Classic for the original inspiration